Sarah Silverman Says Louis C.K. Asked To Masturbate In Front Of Her

 UPDATE: This story was originally published on October 22.

-In response to Sarah Silverman's comments about her friendship with Louis C.K. and the instances when the comedian consensually masturbated in front of her, one of C.K.'s accusers Rebecca Corry spoke out on Twitter.
-Corry challenged Silverman's assertion that because Silverman and Louis C.K. were equals, the behavior was acceptable.
+In response to Sarah Silverman's comments about her friendship with Louis C.K. and the instances when the comedian consensually masturbated in front of her, one of C.K.'s accusers Rebecca Cory spoke out on Twitter.
+Corry challenged Silverman's assertion that because Silverman and Louis C.K. were equals, the behaviour was acceptable.

 "To be real clear, CK had 'nothing to offer me' as I too was his equal on the set the day he decided to sexually harass me," Corry wrote.
 "He took away a day I worked years for and still has no remorse.
 He’s a predator who victimized women for decades and lied about it."